feagi/feagi/docs/implementation_checklist.md

 - Structure of Arrays (SoA) pattern implemented for performance
 - Basic serialization of brain state for persistence
 - Connectivity rules fully implemented with vector, pattern, and function-based morphologies
+- Neuroembryogenesis module implemented with full development pipeline from genome to brain

 **Missing Critical Components:**
 - Brain regions implementation (collection of cortical areas)